matt-colen/twimba/README.md

 ### Project features:

-- Uses a Firebase Realtime database to store the reply, like, & retweet data.
+- Uses a Firebase Realtime database to store reply, like, & retweet data.
-- Uses the uuidjs library to generate unique user id's.
-- Uses localStorage to store the unique user ids for each user.
+- Uses Firebase Auth to handle log in and sign up functionality.
-- Allows users to post new tweets or replies to the app.
+- Allows users to post persistent tweets or replies to the app.
-- Allows users to add "likes" and "retweets" to the posts.
+- Allows users to add/remove persistent "likes" and "retweets" to the posts.